 The Diocese of Elphin General Trust Fund does have some investments which are carefully managed as an essential reserve to meet the cost of projects such as those described above and also to respond to unforeseen demands such as might be expected to arise in these uncertain economic times.
-Investment income, while somewhat lower than 2020, realising income amounting to €15,350, which was available for use for the pastoral mission of the Diocese.
+Investment income, while somewhat lower than 2020, realised income amounting to €12,583 which was available for use for the pastoral mission of the Diocese and also gave rise to gains amounting to €187,992.